Bioconductor/Contributions/CONTRIBUTING.md

    responsibilities.
 Provide the name of your package as the 'Title' of the issue.

+**NOTE:** The submitter of the package should also be the listed maintainer so we may verify BiocCredentials.
+Additional push access to other contributors may be granted on request after submission

 ## What to Expect

 * A new package is initially labeled as `1. awaiting moderation`.